 Themes for 71st R-Day tableaux: Goa's 'save the frog' campaign, J-K's 'back to village' prog

 Goa's 'save the frog' campaign, Jammu and Kashmir's 'back to village' programme, architectural wonders and UNESCO world heritage sites in Jaipur and Gujarat and 550th birth anniversary of Sikhism founder Guru Nanak Dev were thematically showcased among the host of tableaux in the 71st Republic Day Parade on Sunday.
-Jammu and Kashmir, which participated in the parade for the first time as a Union Territory, had the "Back to Village'' programme for the displaced Kashmiri Pandits as theme for its tableau.
+Jammu and Kashmir, which participated in the parade for the first time as a Union Territory, had the "Back to Village'' programme as theme for its tableau.

 The rich sartorial and cultural heritage of the region was depicted in the tableau with a shawl weaver in the front.
 The flora and fauna were shown in the middle complemented with Dogra and Kashmiri folk culture.
 Out of the total 22 tableaux, 16 were of various states and UTs and six of ministries, departments and the National Disaster Response Force (NDRF).